The Music Loft at Linden Lea

 An water's bubbling in its bed;

-And there, for me, the apple tree
+And there for me the apple tree

 Do lean down low in Linden Lea.